13 min read

 This model is perfect if you're a startup offering graphic design or consultation services.
 It's a great way to start, but this model alone will not be enough for your startup to grow in the long run.

 The markup model is one of the oldest yet most reliable revenue models.
-It is commonly used by companies who act as mediators for example Amazon or Ali Baba resellers and vendors etc. Businesses using this model purchase goods or services from a supplier, sell for a higher price, and generates revenue from the profit.
+It is commonly used by companies who act as mediators for example Amazon or Ali Baba resellers and vendors etc. Businesses using this model purchase goods or services from a supplier, sell for a higher price, and generate revenue from the profit.

 For example, a product sold by your company for $150 would return a 50% margin, if purchased for $100.